adonisjs/legacy.adonisjs.com/docs/docs/guides/06-digging-deeper/04-redis.md

 ```

 ## Health Checks
 The Redis module uses the AdonisJS [health check](/guides/health-check) module to report the connections health.
-All you need to do is enable inside the config file.
+All you need to do is enable it inside the config file.

 ```ts{}{config/redis.ts}
 {